Analysis of affordable housing need

 Property size Proportion of total applicants Proportion of high need applicants

-Applicants needing 1 and 2-bed properties make up 64% of households on the housing register.
-Applicants requiring 3 and 4-bed properties make up 36% of applicants.
+Applicants needing 1 and 2 bed properties make up 61% of households on the housing register.
+Applicants requiring 3 and 4 bed properties make up 39% of all applicants.

-67% of applicants in the highest level of assessed need (bands A or B) require a larger property of 3 or more bedrooms.
+Focusing on those applicants in bands A and B, with the highest level of assessed need, more than half of these require a larger property of 4 or more bedrooms.

 Table 1.3 Proportion of households in a high priority housing band for each property size.